trophoria/trophoria/docs/wiki/3-fork-pr-workflow.md

 Every project has a main development branch where the developers push commits on a day-to-day basis.
 The project would get really messy really fast, if every developer could directly change files in the repository on the main branch without others knowing (especially beginners who are new to the project).
 The following tutorial will give you a brief introduction on how professional open source projects handle code contributions.

 While contributing to open source projects, knowing how to properly fork and create pull requests is essential.
-Unfortunatly, it's quite easy to make mistakes or not know what you should do when you're initially learning the process (in other words: getting lost).
+Unfortunately, it's quite easy to make mistakes or not know what you should do when you're initially learning the process (in other words: getting lost).
 This wiki will guide you through a standard procedure for creating a fork, doing your work, issuing a pull request, and merging that pull request back into the original project.

 ## Creating a Fork

 Head over to the GitHub page of the repository you want to develop on and click the `Fork` button.
 This copies the repository to your own account.
-Once finished, you need to download the fork in order to devlop features.
+Once finished, you need to download the fork in order to develop features.
 You can use your favorite git client to clone the forked repo or just head straight to the command line:

 ```bash
 # Clones your fork to your local machine
 git clone git@github.com:USERNAME/FORKED_PROJECT_NAME.git
 ```

-Now you have a fully functional copy of the repository on your machine, where you can devlop the desired feature.
+Now you have a fully functional copy of the repository on your machine, where you can develop the desired feature.

 ## Keeping your Fork Up to Date

 If you plan on doing anything more than just a tiny quick fix, you'll want to make sure you keep your fork up to date by tracking the original (`upstream`) repo that you forked.
-To do this, you'll simly need to add a remote (repository to track branches in):
+To do this, you'll simply need to add a remote (repository to track branches in):

 ```bash
 # Add 'upstream' repo to list of remotes